 In 1981, when the university changed its name to the current moniker of Mississippi University for Women, the new radio station, called WMUW and now located in Cromwell, made its first broadcast on 88.5 FM.

-The MUW Communication Department also hosts the annual Ray Furr Journalism Workshop.
-This workshop brings interactive instruction in the field of journalism to high school and junior college students.
-In the past, students would travel to the MUW campus from across the state.
-Today, the Ray Furr Journalism Workshop offers both an on-campus and online experience with live interactive lectures broadcast as streaming video and audio to participating schools.
-Students are able to respond in real-time with queries via e-mail during online lectures.
+The MUW Communication Department also hosted the annual Ray Furr Journalism Workshop for many years.
+This workshop brought interactive instruction in the field of journalism to high school and junior college students.
+Originally, students would travel to the MUW campus from across the state.
+Eventually, the Ray Furr Journalism Workshop offered both an on-campus and an online experience with live interactive lectures broadcast as streaming video and audio to participating schools.

 The Communication Department holds a dignified history, and the future promises only more of the same.
 Join the students and faculty of the Department of Communication at MUW, and become a part of this innovative program with a proven track record of producing outstanding Communication scholars and professionals.